SNICKERS is settling the "creamy versus crunchy peanut butter" debate by handing the verdict to a focus group that is anything but neutral.

 Inside the Reese Test Room

-The two-minute spot, shaped by Eric André’s comedic direction, sees people gathering in one room to take part in a focus group discussion.
+The two-minute spot, shaped by André’s comedic direction, sees people gathering in one room to take part in a focus group discussion.

 They're asked to try the SNICKERS Peanut Butter bar, which they describe as both smooth and crunchy, as well as salty and chocolatey.